subinps/VCPlayerBot/README.md

 1. `DATABASE_URI`: MongoDB database Url, get from [mongodb](https://cloud.mongodb.com).
 This is an optional var, but it is recomonded to use this to experiance the full features.
 2. `HEROKU_API_KEY`: Your heroku api key.
 Get one from [here](https://dashboard.heroku.com/account/applications/authorizations/new)
 3. `HEROKU_APP_NAME`: Your heroku apps name.
+4. `FILTERS`: Filter the search for channel play.
+Channel play means you can play all the files in a purticular channel using /cplay command.
+Current filters are `video document` .
+For searching audio files use `video document audio` . for video only search , use `video` and so on.

 ### Optional Vars
 1. `LOG_GROUP` : Group to send Playlist, if CHAT is a Group()